List of mayors of Novi Sad

 This is a list of mayors of Novi Sad from 1 February 1748, when the city got royal free city status by Maria Theresa of Austria.

-The Mayor of Novi Sad is the head of the City of Novi Sad (the second largest city in Serbia and the administrative center of the Autonomous Province of Vojvodina).
-The Mayor acts on behalf of the City, and performs an executive function in the City of Novi Sad.
-The current Mayor of Novi Sad is Milan Đurić (SNS).
-He was elected by the City Assembly on 26 October 2022, following the resignation of Miloš Vučević, who served as mayor from 2012 to 2022.
+The mayor of Novi Sad is the head of the City of Novi Sad (the second largest city in Serbia and the administrative center of the Autonomous Province of Vojvodina).
+The mayor acts on behalf of the City, and performs an executive function in the City of Novi Sad.
+The current mayor of Novi Sad is Žarko Mićin (SNS).
+He was elected by the City Assembly on 24 February 2025, following the resignation of Milan Đurić, who served as mayor from 2022 to 2025.